zeekus/textfiles/howto_resize_swap_on_LVM_to_use_it_elsewhere.md

   Block device           253:1
 ```

+## Start the changes

-#disable the swap partion
+# disable/unmount the swap partion *pending the system is not swapping*
 ```
 swapoff -a
 ```

-#shrink the swap partion 1 GB
+# shrink the swap partion 1 GB

 ```
 [root@server0]# lvreduce -L 1G  /dev/OS/swap